signalspec/signalspec/docs/flow.md

 <code><b>repeat</b> <var>n</var> <b>{ </b> <var>(first) ; [rest]</var> <b>};</b> <var>(follow...)</var></code>

-Perform the actions in the block `n` times.
-The heuristic described in "Disambiguation rule" below (applied to the loop body and the block following the loop body) infers the data direction of the count `n` based on the data direction of the tokens being manipulated in the loop.

-If the first token expression of the body can be disambiguated from the first token expression of the block after the repeat statement, the number of repetitions is bounded by the signal, and the count is up-evaluated into expression `n`.
-Otherwise, `n` is down-evaluated, and the body repeated that many times.
+As a heuristic for determining the data direction of the count expression: if the body of the loop contains no tokens where data is used in the up direction, the count is down-evaluated and the loop is executed that number of times.
+Otherwise, it counts number of times the loop matches, and up-evaulates the count with that number.

+TODO: rules for loops containing `on` blocks.

+TODO: disambiguation of loop exit vs following actions

 In sampled signals, this is used to measure and set the time duration of signal features.